Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Related works

-Total variation (TV) has been used in image denoising for many years as a penalty to suppress the spurious detail; see \cite{RUDIN1992259,selesnick2012total} for example.
-The TV norm is also adopted in the statistical learning for the purpose of smoothing and regularization in fitting data.
+Total variation (TV) is a commonly used norm in applied mathematics for regularity of a function.
+For instance, TV has been used in image denoising as a penalty to suppress the spurious detail \cite{RUDIN1992259,selesnick2012total}.
+It is also adopted in the statistical learning for the purpose of smoothing and regularization in fitting data.
 It is one of natural candidates to describe the ``regularity'' or ``roughness'' of the signals.
 We propose to utilize the concept of TV to construct roughness index.

 Recall that the TV of a continuous function $f$ from $[a, b]$ to $\mathbb{R}$ is given by